composibleIO/cio-kubo/README.md

-This is a [fluence](http://fluence.dev) to share and demonstrate the cioKubo service, which is based on the [cio-ipfs-effector](https://github.com/composibleIO/cio-curl-effector), that in turn based is a fork from fluencelabs' official [ipfs-effector](https://github.com/fluencelabs/ipfs-effector).
+This is a [fluence](http://fluence.dev) project to share and demonstrate the cioKubo service, which is based on the [cio-ipfs-effector](https://github.com/composibleIO/cio-curl-effector), that in turn based is a fork from fluencelabs' official [ipfs-effector](https://github.com/fluencelabs/ipfs-effector).

 Methods have been added to get and put recursive file structures, as well as a method to get the CIDV1 without storing data.